PatrikJarl/OOSass/README.md

 OOSCSS
 ======

-Object Orientes Sass (an extention of OOCSS by Nicole Sullivan)
+Object Oriented Sass (an extention of OOCSS by Nicole Sullivan)